Z Style, Single, Narrow-Wide, 1X Chainrings

 Why is this better?

 Take a minute to get your mind around the concept.
-It’s not so obvious what’s happening and why, but compare the images above, and once you’ve got the concepts, the advantages start to come clear.
+It’s not so obvious what’s happening and why, but compare the images below, and once you’ve got the concepts, the advantages start to come clear.

 The “Z” is an enhancement of the Narrow-Wide chainring technology which allow you to place the chain on the ring independent of the Narrow and Wide teeth (having the side benefit of being faster, easier, simpler to install).
 The other big benefit is the ability to move the chain one tooth (perhaps each time the chain is cleaned) to extend the life of the ring.